VipranshOjha/Computer-Vision-Projects/README.md

 Automatically locks your screen when you leave your desk!
 Uses your webcam to detect if you're present and locks the computer after a set timeout if you're not—protecting your files and privacy effortlessly.

 **Key Features:**
-- Face detection via webcam (OpenCV)
+- Face recognition via webcam (OpenCV)
 - Customizable timeout before locking
 - Lightweight, runs quietly in the background
 - Cross-platform: supports Windows, Mac, and Linux